From trusses to diagrammatic computads to combinatorial manifold diagrams

 We give an overview of the basic combinatorial theory of trusses.
 The notion of “trusses” was introduced in [1], and extends the notion of “singular cubes” from [2] to a self-dual theory that combinatorially describes both “cell geometry” and “string geometry”.
 In particular, as discussed in [1], trusses provide a computable foundation for framed combinatorial topology which deals with spaces that are built from “framed” cells (the resulting notion of framed space can, for instance, be thought of as a geometric model for higher categorical structures).
 In this note, we will focus mainly on the combinatorics and less on the geometry.
 Our main aim, firstly, is to give the core combinatorial definitions in the theory of trusses.
 Secondly, we will sketch how to bridge the theory of trusses with classical ideas in higher categories by introducing a notion of “diagrammatic computad”, which will lead us to formally rediscover “computadic pasting diagrams” and, dually, “manifold diagrams”—both notions were discussed already in earlier notes.

 Definition (1-Meshes; see [1], Ch.
 4).
-A 1-mesh \((M,f,\gamma)\) is a connected \(k\)-manifold, \(k \in \{0,1\}\), together with a stratification \(f\) of \(M\) whose strata are open disks, as well as a tangential framing \(\gamma\) of \(M\). \(\blacklozenge\)
+A 1-mesh (M,f,γ)(M,f,\gamma) is a connected kk-manifold, k{0,1}k \in \{0,1\}, together with a stratification ff of MM whose strata are open disks, as well as a tangential framing γ\gamma of MM. \blacklozenge

 Terminology (Linear and circular 1-meshes).
-A \(1\)-mesh \((M,f,\gamma)\) is called linear if \(M\) is contractible, and circular otherwise. \(\blacklozenge\)
+A 11-mesh (M,f,γ)(M,f,\gamma) is called linear if MM is contractible, and circular otherwise. \blacklozenge

 Example (1-Meshes) In Figure 1 we illustrate 1-meshes (both linear and circular ones).
 0-disk strata are highlighted in red, 1-disk strata in blue.
-Framings are indicated by green arrows. \(\blacklozenge\)
+Framings are indicated by green arrows. \blacklozenge

 Figure 1.
 1-meshes of linear and circular type.